felipenlunkes/run-ancient-unix/README.md

 :login:
 ```

-Just type `root`, in lower case, and press <ENTER>.
+Just type `root`, in lower case, and press ENTER.
 You will immediately be taken to the UNIX v1 shell.

 ```
 You must select, from the list below, which edition/version of